minte9/designpatterns-java/README.md

 ## Output

-This is how the final result should be:
+This is how the final result should be v3.4:

 ~~~java
  /** run: